dAr2q/RPM-LEDS/README.md

 - Webserver Portion from [makerfabs](https://github.com/Makerfabs/Makerfabs_FAQ/tree/master/Arduino_ESP32/arduino_example/wifi_set_demo)
 - FastLED from [FastLED](https://github.com/FastLED/FastLED)

+# Usage

+- On firstboot press BOOT Button to enable AP
+- Connect to RPM-Display Config AP and open 192.168.4.1
+- Set up the SSID and Password

+- Ingame set Telemetry to IP from ESP and Frequency to 60Hz

 # Status

 - Currently works on ESP32-WROOM and ESP32-C3 Super Mini (could work on ESP8266 but dont have any to test)